 Directed energy and laser-communications technology in aerospace applications rely on the use of adaptive optics (AO) systems for sufficient energy delivery and data transfer.
 As a laser's beam passes through shear-layers and turbulence in the wake of a moving aircraft, density gradients can cause distortions, or aberrations, in the beam wavefronts.
-Aberrations are characterized in terms of optical path difference (OPD), which is the physical length to which the wavefront is distorted.
-Wavefront OPDs generated in the near-field significantly reduce the intensity of a beam as it propagates into the far-field [1-3].
+Aberrations to the laser wavefront are characterized in terms of optical path difference (OPD), which is the integrated effect of changes in index of refraction along the optical path.
+Wavefront OPDs generated in the near-field significantly reduce the intensity of a beam as it propagates into the far-field[1-3].
 When insufficient energy reaches the far-field, OPDs can prevent a target's destruction and inhibit data transfer.
 A typical range of root-mean-square OPD values in aero-optic applications is 0.025 to $0.15 \,\mu$ m[1].